Code-Institute-Submissions/ms1-the_rolls/README.md

 - Checked the image quality was good on all device sizes while balancing load times.
 - Checked the Enquire Now button linked to the Contact page
 - Ensured all text on the page was centered on all screen sizes.
--Checked the carousel forward and back buttons worked.
+- Checked the carousel forward and back buttons worked.

 #### About Page

 - Checked the image at the top of the page appeared correctly on all screen sizes.
 - Checked each section had its own row.
-- Checked the slide in from the left animation worked.
+- Checked the slide in from the left animation worked and was timed correctly.
-- Checked the fade in animation worked.
+- Checked the fade in animation worked and was timed correctly.
 - Checked the timings of the animations.
-- Ensured the top of the iframe was hidden to hide the google map menu bar.
+- Ensured the top of the iframe was hidden to hide the google map menu bar on all screen sizes.
-- Checked the map could be zoomed in on and navigated.
+- Checked the map could be zoomed in and out and could be easily navigated.
-- Checked the zomm buttons on the google map worked.
 - Checked the 2 finger zoom worked on touchscreen devices.
 - Ensured the google map colour was appropriate to the website and in keeping with the theme.